-Hikvision has separated motion detection recording into two halves – events and actions triggered by those events.
+Hikvision has separated motion detection recording into two halves – 1) events, and 2) actions triggered by those events.
 You activate and configure the events first, and then setup the actions the camera should take including recording.

 Hikvision motion detection is very powerful and extremely customizable.
 That’s why they are great cameras for reducing false alerts due to shadows, clouds, insects, bugs, flies etc.

-To cater to both beginners and advanced users, they have categorized it as follows in most of their IP camera models:
+To cater to both beginners and advanced users, Hikvision have categorized motion detection as follows in most of their IP camera models:

 - Basic Event

 - Normal Mode

 - Expert Mode

 - Intrusion Detection